regenerativeag/regenerativeag.github.io/docs/community-guide/roles.md

 - Share recorded voice messages
 - Create private threads
 - Add custom emojis and stickers to our server
+- Attend members-only events, such as the [Discussion Circle](/events/discussion-circle)

 Active Members who haven't posted or reacted in the last 14 days are transitioned to the Inactive Member role.